Multi-Jet Production in Deep Inelastic Scattering with Pythia: Introduction

 On the other hand, ME calculations accurately describe hard, well-separated jets.
 To consistently combine events from a fixed-order calculation with parton-shower emissions, it is necessary to avoid double- and undercounting of configurations modelled by these two approaches.
 When ME events with different number of hard partons are combined together and dressed with parton showers, the double counting can be avoided through multi-jet merging techniques which distribute the contributions of ME and PS descriptions to appropriate regions of phase space.
 Such a technique was first applied to electron-positron annihilation \cite{Catani_2001} with a method called Catani-Krauss-Kuhn-Webber (CKKW) merging.
 Many improvements have been made since, notably the probabilistic consideration of all possible shower histories by Lönnblad in CKKW-L \cite{L_nnblad_2002} or preserving the unitarity of inclusive cross sections in UMEPS \cite{L_nnblad_2013,Platzer:2012bs,Bellm:2017ktr}.
 For a more detailed summary of some of the merging algorithms, see ref.~\cite{Lavesson_2008}.

 In this study, we implement a multi-jet merging algorithm for deep inelastic scattering (DIS) events in \pythia \cite{bierlich2022comprehensive}, utilising the \vincia antenna shower \cite{Brooks_2020}.
 We employ the two merging algorithms mentioned above, CKKW-L and UMEPS, and consider two different options for the merging scale combined with appropriate factorization- and renormalization-scale choices.
-Multi-jet merging in DIS has previously been studied in the context of the \sherpa event generator in \cite{Carli_2010} and formed the basis of a NNLO matched calculation in \cite{H_che_2018}.
-In earlier works \cite{ZEUS:1998uhq, ZEUS:1999nrh, Carli_2010} it has been shown that especially at low virtualities, a simplistic MC treatment of parton showers does not provide a good description of (multi-)jet final states.
+Multi-jet merging in DIS has previously been studied in the context of the \sherpa event generator in \cite{Carli_2010} which formed the basis of a NNLO matched calculation in \cite{H_che_2018} and of NLO multi-jet merging in \cite{knobbe2023nnlonll}.
+A number of dedicated \textsc{Powheg-Box} NLO+PS related works have recently been presented in \cite{Banfi_2024,Borsa:2024rmh,Buonocore:2024pdv,FerrarioRavasio:2024kem}.
+In earlier works \cite{ZEUS:1998uhq,ZEUS:1999nrh,Carli_2010} it has been shown that especially at low virtualities, a simplistic MC treatment of parton showers does not provide a good description of (multi-)jet final states.
 In light of this, the presented merging implementation will ensure accurate predictions of DIS jet measurements for the forthcoming Electron-Ion Collider (EIC) \cite{ABDULKHALEK2022122447} and can be used to revisit diffractive dijet production cross sections measured at HERA to further study the observed breakdown of factorization \cite{Helenius:2019gbd}.

 In section~\ref{sec2:theory}, we outline the theoretical background, covering the DIS process and its relevant physical quantities, parton showers, and multi-jet merging in the context of Monte Carlo event generators.
 Section~\ref{sec3:setup} expands on the details of our computational setup, with a focus on the significance of scale choices, and also contains intermediate validation results and sanity checks.
 In section~\ref{sec4:results}, we compare our implementation to experimental data.
 Finally, the conclusions and overall outcomes of the project are discussed in section~\ref{sec5:conclusion}.